abbasilab/Synthetic_7T_MRI/README.md

 ## Usage

 * To run the model, use the run_vnet.py script under the eval folder.
+* Please make sure the input images are:
+        - nifti file
-Please make sure the input is a nifti format (file ending in .nii.gz) T1-weighted 3T image that has been brain stripped.
-I have made mask files an optional input, but the model has no innate ability to perform brain extraction, and a brain mask should be provided if the input MRI is a whole head image.
+        - T1-weighted 3T image
+        - brain stripped (mask files are an optional input, but the model has no innate ability to perform brain extraction.
+A brain mask should be provided if the input MRI is a whole head image.)

 ### Training